Qualifying For Home Mortgage In 2019 And New Guidelines

 - A consumer’s credit scores is one factor that will always be used when a borrower applies for any types of credit

-- Mortgage lenders expect that you have no late payment history in the past 24 months and no derogatory credit after a bankruptcy and/or foreclosure
+- Lenders expect that you have no late payment history in the past 24 months and no derogatory credit after a bankruptcy and/or foreclosure

-Home Buyers needing to qualify for a home mortgage with a lender with no lender overlays, please contact The Gustan Cho Team at USA Mortgage at 262-716-8151 or email us at email@example.com.
+Home Buyers needing to qualify for a home mortgage with a lender with no lender overlays, please contact The Gustan Cho Team at Loan Cabin at 262-716-8151 or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays.